© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gaer Fawr is a scheduled monument protected by Cadw under reference BR052.
 View the official record →

-Gaer Fawr is a prehistoric hillfort located in Breconshire, Wales, situated on high ground in a strategically commanding position typical of Iron Age defensive settlements.
+Gaer Fawr is a prehistoric hillfort situated in Breconshire, Wales, and forms part of the scheduled ancient monument record maintained by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR052.

 Gaer Fawr dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gaer Fawr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR052.